 a super efficient building envelope + a minimal solar pv generation and storage system = an affordable net zero home

 What makes this project unique, however, is the second part of the equation: our approach to onsite energy generation and distribution.
-Instead of installing eight separate solar generation systems that link to the grid, we have applied for a grant to construct a hybrid direct current nanogrid in each home.
-Unlike traditional PV systems, nanogrid systems do not depend solely upon the regional grid to store energy when they are creating more energy than they are using.
-Rather, these homes will store that extra energy in a battery system, which is significantly more efficient, only tapping into the regional grid when there is no solar or battery energy available.
-While dc nanogrids are being developed extensively for commercial structures like data centers, there is as yet no residential hybrid nanogrid project in the country.
-This project will be a valuable demonstration project leading the way for others.
+Instead of installing six separate solar generation systems that link to the grid, we are building a neighborhood current microgrid.
+Unlike traditional PV systems, this microgrid system will not depend solely upon the regional grid to store energy when these homes are creating more energy than they are using.
+Rather, these homes will store that extra energy in an onsite battery system, which will provide power when the regional grid is down.
+Pepco chose to partner with Emera and HIP to create this “in-front-of-the-meter microgrid because they see its potential for the future:

-The nanogrid approach not only brings initial investment costs down and drives efficiency of energy generation up; it also makes for a more resilient community.
-When the grid is down, these homes will still have power.
-What we are creating is a model for the future community-centric energy grid.
-At a time when the State of Maryland is formulating how it will incorporate microgrids and nanogrids into the energy mix, our hope is to make this project a beacon.
+What we are creating is a model for a future community-centric, distributed energy grid.
+At a time when the State of Maryland is formulating how it will incorporate microgrids into the energy mix, this project is a beacon.
+The Maryland Energy Administration generously provided a planning grant for the design of the microgrid.